 - Contact with farm animals.

-Children with E. coli O157 enteritis should not go back to school or nursery until they have had two negative stools.
+Children with E. coli O157 enteritis should not go back to school or nursery until they have had two negative tests.
 Post-symptomatic shedding can occur but the highest transmissibility is thought to occur during the acute diarrhoeal phase.

-Assessment must include temperature, pulse, respiratory rate, blood pressure, weight and assessment of hydration.
+As with any child presenting with suspected gastroenteritis, assessment must include temperature, pulse, respiratory rate, blood pressure, weight and assessment of hydration.

 - Most adults infected with E. coli O157 remain asymptomatic.